saucepan14/TPMSecuredArch/README.md

 tpm2_evictcontrol -C o -c 0x81000000
 ```

-After evicting the file you can run the previous commands to re add the file to the tpm under (hopefully) correct pcr values.
+After evicting the file you can run the previous commands to re-add the file to the tpm under (hopefully) correct pcr values.

 Once you have verified the tpm will only give away files when booted into images signed by you boot into a signed image and first evict control of any information already in the tpm with: